Amir Hamja: The New York Times

 Hamja's photography during the 2020 George Floyd protests in New York City drew the interest of media outlets, leading to his first assignments with The New York Times.
 His work mostly covers style, fashion, and movies segment.

 In 2022, Hamja worked on a series of stories for The New York Times titled "A Risky Wager," which explores "how online sports betting has taken America by storm."
 This series has been published in a five-part format, with Hamja's photography accompanying the investigative reports from renowned journalists such as Eric Lipton and Kenneth Vogel.

 In 2024, Hamja covered the 96th Academy Awards for The New York Times.
 He left the Times as a staff fellow photojournalist in May 2024.

 In 2025, Amir Hamja photographed Bollywood superstar Shah Rukh Khan at Met Gala for The New York Times.
 Hamja's images, capturing Khan’s debut appearance at the Met Gala in a Sabyasachi black suit, aligning with the event’s theme Superfine: Tailoring Black Style—garnered widespread attention through social and mainstream media.

 The Year in Pictures

 In 2021, one photograph by Hamja was featured in "The Year in Pictures 2021" by The New York Times.
 In 2023, Hamja's three photographs were featured in the selection.

 Others

 Before being employed by The New York Times Hamja worked as a photojournalist for media outlets including Vogue, Bloomberg News, The Wall Street Journal, and The Guardian, working with Brendan Fraser, Novak Djokovic, Mira Nair, Loudon Wainwright III, Quentin Tarantino, among others.

+TIME

+In November 2025, Hamja’s image of the burial prayers for Didarul Islam was named one of TIME’s "100 Photos of the Year."
+In recognition of this global achievement and the success of past honorees like KM Asad and Taslima Akhter, Cultural Affairs Adviser Mostofa Sarwar Farooki announced the establishment of the first-ever photography department at the Bangladesh Shilpakala Academy to provide institutional support for the medium.